FatihKoz/DisposableBasic/README.md

 Below order and steps are really important for proper update from old modules to new combined module pack

-**Important: There is no going back to v2 series once v3 is installed !!!**
+:warning: **Important: There is no going back to v2 series once v3 is installed !!!** :warning:
 **Backup your database tables and old module files before this process**
 **Only database tables starting with `disposable_` is needed to be backed up**